marcphilipp/marcphilipp.github.com/_posts/2010-11-16-primitive-matt-ch-ers.markdown

     assertThat(1 + 1, is(2));
 }
 {% endhighlight %}

-While the above example is simple, it demonstrates one of the benefits of using `assertThat()` and Hamcrest matchers: assertions become very readable.
-Unfortunately, you often have to rely on a questionable Java mechanism: auto boxing/unboxing.

 Auto boxing and unboxing have been introduced in Java 5 to ease the use of primitive types and their counterparts: *real* objects (a.k.a. reference types).
 However, especially unboxing can lead to hidden NullPointerExceptions and thus is discouraged by many developers.
 For details see [Autoboxing is Evil](http://pboop.wordpress.com/2010/09/22/autoboxing-is-evil/) by Nicole Rauch and Andreas Leidig.